ospocommunity/website/content/guide.md

 ---

 >This guide is asimplified version,  which aims to let you quickly understand the recording rules and important matters.
+> For more detailed guide, please download: [Full_Recording_Guide.pdf](https://apachecon.com/acasia2022/video_guide_en_full.pdf).

 # Step 1: Make a a presentation slide